Ehsaas Strategy To Be Announced Soon: Dr Sania - UrduPoint

 Ehsaas Strategy To Be Announced Soon: Dr Sania

-Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar Wednesday said that "Ehsaas Strategy" to be released soon
+Pecial Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar Friday said that "Ehsaas Strategy" to be released soon

 She said ,"We all have to work together to strengthen the federation and exploit synergy irrespective of political differences especially when it comes to the welfare of those who need it the most.